2.3 Measuring Significance

 2.3.1.2 Use of Pro Forma Financial Information

-reflects a prior significant acquisition or disposition consummated after
+significant acquisition or disposition consummated after its latest fiscal

-its latest fiscal year-end for which financial statements were required to
+year-end for which financial statements were required to be filed, provided

 -

-Audited historical financial statements for the previous significant business acquisition (including real estate operations under Rule 3-14) have been filed with the SEC in a Form 8-K or registration statement.
+Audited historical financial statements for the previous significant business acquisition (including real estate operations under Rule 3-14) have been filed with the SEC in a Form 8-K or publicly filed registration statement.

 -

-Pro forma financial information reflecting the previous significant business acquisition or disposition has been filed with the SEC in a Form 8-K or registration statement.
+Pro forma financial information reflecting the previous significant business acquisition or disposition has been filed with the SEC in a Form 8-K or publicly filed registration statement.

-to use pro forma financial information to measure significance must use that
+would not be appropriate to use pro forma financial information to evaluate

 A registrant should apply the following guidance if it elects to use pro